ranger65/celtic-heroes-damage-meter/README.md

 - Run Damage_Meter_Visuals.exe

-If everything went well, you should see player and enemy damage appear in the Damage Meter Visuals window live!
+If everything went well, you should see player and enemy damage appear in the Damage Meter window live!

 This project is a contribution to the celtic heroes community for the years this game has kept me captivated edit it as you see fit-